Page Monitoring Video Tutorial

-When you add your sitemap to the Accessible Web Console, our systems will start ingesting your website’s pages almost immediately and will check the sitemap for new pages periodically moving forward.
-If you’re just getting started, it may take up to 24 hours for your historical accessibility data to display in Console.
+When you add your sitemap to the Accessible Web RAMP, our systems will start ingesting your website’s pages almost immediately and will check the sitemap for new pages periodically moving forward.
+If you’re just getting started, it may take up to 24 hours for your historical accessibility data to display in RAMP.

 We then use our accessibility scanner on each page to check for WCAG violations.
 For more information on how the scanner checks for violations, visit our User Guide.

 When viewing your results, you’ll have the option to view data over a seven day period, or over a thirty day period.

 Looking at the scan results over the past thirty days for our sister company, Bytes.co, we can see that there’s a spike in violations each Monday.
 Let’s think about what could be causing this- are there any processes that occur each Monday?

 We know that there is a chatbot on the site which goes offline each weekend, then comes back each Monday, so it makes perfect sense that we’d see this pattern of errors.
 We’ll confirm that this is the source of the error by looking at the failure details.
 These can be exposed by pressing the button associated with the failure, labelled “Details”.
 Now that we’ve found a pattern, we can address the issue globally instead of making a change to each individual page where this accessibility failure occurred.